SRMSE/recruitment_2016/README.md

 Host server on local PC and set up virtual hosts on same PC (screenshot of the config files whatever altered and a screenshot of virtual host with name `yourname.com` opened in browser)

+For any queries open an issue in this repository.

 Happy Hacking! :smile: